-- 1.1 This paper is seeking to present Members with the potential opportunities that may exist to carry forward progress and momentum around the delivery of housing in our geography.
+- 1.1 This paper was presented to and approved by the Combined Authority (CA) Board on 27th June 2022 and the Board is asking the Housing Committee to consider the future role for the CA on funding co-ordination, skills and community housing. - 1.2 The Paper is seeking to present Members with the potential opportunities that may exist to carry forward progress around the delivery of housing in our geography.
 A number of activities are presented for consideration and discussion.
-It may be that some synthesis of a number of these represents the most suitable way forward. - 1.2 The CA housing activities have been reliant on the support of Government grant monies up to this point.
+It may be that some synthesis of a number of these represents the most suitable way forward. - 1.3 The Combined Authority housing activities have been reliant on the support of government grant monies up to this point.
 That has been fine while money was being made available, but now decisions are required about reviewing the level of CA Housing impact and areas of focus in line with the more limited resources available in the immediate future.